BenMinch/NuPhylo/README.md

 1. -i: Your input fasta file
 2. -m: Marker to make a tree (Choices are MCP, PolB, A32, SF2, Topo2, RNAPL, RNAPS, TF2B, VLTF3)
 3. -o: Output folder to store the results.
+4. -e: Using this flag is optional, but when used it will align your sequences with an extended phylogeny that includes plant, animal, bacteria, archaeal, and fungal sequences.
+(Only avaliable for PolB, Topo2, RNAPL, RNAPS, and TF2B markers).

 ### Outputs
 1. allseqs.aln: An alignment file with all of your sequences aligned with reference sequences.